w6113/databass-public/docs/README.md

 5. Once the deadline has passed, the staff's scripts will automatically pull the code from the assignment's branch and run our private test cases.

+Each assignment includes a set of basic test cases to help you sanity check your solution.   **Be aware that the tests are woefully incomplete**.
+Thus, we strongly encourage you that come up with, and write you own test cases to more thoroughly evaluate your own code.
+We will assess your solutions using those included in the assignment, alongside a private set of test cases.